This post is a compilation of our most viewed notes on Geography, which we think our readers should not miss.

 Indian Geography In Brief: Topics To Cover

 Indian Geography can be divided into three – Physical Geography, Economic Geography and Social Geography.
 The major sub-topics under Physical Indian Geography are Physio-graphic divisions, Drainage, Climate, Vegetation, Natural Resources etc. Topics related to environment like Wild-life, Soil, Flora etc should be given stress too.
-Economic and Social Geography related aspects of Indian Geography should the studied in parallel to Physical Geography.
+Economic and Social Geography related aspects of Indian Geography should be studied in parallel to Physical Geography.
 Tip: NCERT Books will turn really handy for preparation of Economic and Social Geography.

 - Mountains (Himalayas).